Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 })
 ```

-Lastly we add a keyup event listener so we can react to new content in the input field.
+Lastly, we add a keyup event listener so we can react to new content in the input field.
 Here we handle the arrow navigation among other things.

 ```ts
 input_element.addEventListener('keyup', (event: KeyboardEvent) => {